Ghost in the Shell

 In fact, even the framing of the shot is purposefully voyeuristic, framed by the doorway as if you are watching a private performance.

-However, I think Yee either doesn’t realize or skips over the fact that Motoko Kusanagi is canonically queer—either lesbian or bisexual, according to the manga.
-It leads me to wonder if the filmmakers were trying to make a nod to the original series with the inclusion of this kiss.
-Unfortunately, much like the rest of the film, the virtues of the source material get utterly destroyed through the Hollywood sausage-maker and in the end, this scene comes off as an opportunistic ploy made to titillate straight, male audiences.
+However, the fact that Motoko Kusanagi is canonically queer—either lesbian or bisexual, according to the manga—is important.
+Perhaps the filmmakers were trying to make a nod to the original series with the inclusion of this kiss.
+This would normally lend itself to a small bonus; however, the aggressively male gaze employed across the rest of this film destroys any semblance of goodwill.
+As a result, this scene comes off as an opportunistic ploy made to titillate straight, male audiences.

 Ghost in the Shell is a total wash.
 The cast and creators clearly do not understand the concepts of gender and racial equality and have the gall to defensively mansplain and whitesplain their well-deserved controversy via comments such as the cinematographer telling us the film is “really very diverse,” or ScarJo saying she “would never want to feel like [she] was playing a character that was offensive” (but who did and never owned up to it.)